What Is Degenerative Disc Disease (DDD) and How Is It Treated?

 Lastly, never be afraid or too prideful to ask for help when you need it.
 This disease can cause you to have good days and bad days.
 It's okay to admit when you're having a bad day and seek out the help that you need during that time.

 My own battle with DDD began when I was 15.
 I had a serious horseback riding accident that left me with one herniated disc, two bulging discs, and a partially severed sciatic nerve.
 It took over a year for the doctors to actually figure out what was wrong with my back.
 Since I was only a teenager, most doctors assumed I was making up the pain, or exaggerating.

-At 16 I began extensive physical therapy, which I only received minor relief.
-By 18 I was on several prescription pain medications and undergoing physical therapy; all while going to college full time and working full time.
+At 16, I began extensive physical therapy, from which I only received minor relief.
+By 18, I was on several prescription pain medications and undergoing physical therapy; all while going to college full time and working full time.
 I was absolutely miserable!
 The pain medications didn't help at all, the physical therapy seemed to cause more pain than it actually was relieving, and the stress of college life was just adding to the pain.
 My junior year of college was spent almost entirely in and out of the hospital.
-My back pain had spiraled out of control and I was beginning to experience early paralysis from the waist down.
+My back pain had spiraled out of control, and I was beginning to experience early paralysis from the waist down.

 After about two years of focusing on improving my health, I became pregnant, even after doctors told me countless times I would never be able to become pregnant due to my back.
 I gave birth to healthy little boy.
 I had wanted to start a family, but assumed I would have to adopt due to the complications with my back.
 Since then, I have had three more children, all of which were born at home, despite my back issues.
 Not everyone with DDD has this kind of good fortune, so I know that I am truly blessed to have been able to manage pregnancies and birth the way that I have with this disease.